Zaina Berri, a Lebanese-American artist, raised by a single, first-generation immigrant

-"It was a pretty emo song for a ten year old, but it was what I was feeling at the time."
+"It was a pretty emo song for child, but it was what I was feeling at the time."
 Zaina states.

 When the singer entered her teen years, she needed more than just melodies and lyrics in her head to fully express herself.

 Since her family could not afford music lessons, she taught herself guitar at 15, and picked up piano shortly after.
 She began to add music to her lyrics during this time.

 Fast forward to her college years, Zaina found herself studying majors that she was not interested in to try to fit in with the rest of her Arab female peers while booking local theater & musical theater productions.

 Coming from a first-generation immigrant family, the pressure to reach financial success is immense.
 Her music career was not supported in her early years because of such realities that immigrant young adults face in the United States.